tobixen/thrash-protect/README.md

 being swapped out and the system being too thrashed for it to regain control.
-I think it's either needed to optimize it a lot, perhaps rewrite it in C, or just be optimistic and assume that such a worst case scenario won't happen in real life.
+I think it's either needed to optimize it a lot, perhaps rewrite it in C, or just be optimistic and assume that such a worst case scenario won't happen in real life (... and I haven't managed to reproduce it in 0.7 fwiw).

 Other thoughts
 --------------

 This should eventually be a kernel-feature - ultra slow context switching between swapping processes would probably "solve" a majority of thrashing-issues.
+In a majority of thrashing scenarioes the problem is too fast context switching between processes; this causes a very insignificant amount of CPU cycles to be actually be spent on the process, while the very most time is spent swapping between processes.

 Drawbacks and problems
 ----------------------